georgehg/ifood-fullstack-test/api-gateway/README.md

 # iFood Fullstack Test API Gateway

 This is a thin APÌ Gateway developed in NodeJS.
-It uses [express](http://expressjs.com/) framework to exposes API routes to frontend and uses of [request](https://www.npmjs.com/package/request) to make HTTP calls and consume the RESTfull services provided by Spring microservices.
+It uses [express](http://expressjs.com/) framework to exposes API routes to frontend and uses [request](https://www.npmjs.com/package/request) to make HTTP calls and consume the RESTfull services provided by Spring microservices.

 This application consolidates the microservices funcionalities, providing one API endpoint for frontend and implementing an orders search processor.